Threadstone-Wiki/Threadstone-Wiki/pages/chunk/chunk-hashmap.md

 where `mask` is an integer that depends on the hashsize of the chunk hashmap.
 The hash value that a chunk has in the chunk hashmap has nothing to do with the hash value the chunk has in the [chunk unload order](chunk.md#unloading).

 - The index of a chunk depends on when exactly the chunk is entered into the hashmap.
-See [adding chunks](#adding-chunks).

 ## `insert` - Loading Chunks <a name="insert"/>
 When a chunk gets loaded, the game adds it to the chunk hashmap,